Mountain Series Exhibition Musei di San Salvatore in Lauro, Rome

-Pia De Girolamo lives and works in the Greater Philadelphia area.
-Her most recent work includes a series of large scale paintings based on abstracted mountain landscapes and geologic forms.
-She has had 12 solo shows, most recently at 3rd Street Gallery and Cerulean Gallery in Philadelphia in October 2019, and at the Museo Mastroianni of the Musei di San Salvatore in Lauro, Rome in October 2018.
+Pia De Girolamo is a modernist landscape painter who lives in the Greater Philadelphia area.
+Her most recent work includes a series evoking the urban landscapes of Rome and Italy.
+She has had 13 solo exhibitions, most recently at Cerulean Gallery in Philadelphia in October 2019, and at the Museo Mastroianni of the Musei di San Salvatore in Lauro, Rome in October 2018.
 She has exhibited extensively in juried group exhibitions regionally.

 In 2017, her work was selected by Ross Lance Mitchell, Director of the Barnes-de Mazia Education and Outreach Programs at the Barnes Foundation, Philadelphia, PA for inclusion in an exhibition at Main Line Art Center in Haverford, PA.
 De Girolamo's work has been selected for film set design most recently by Creed ll Productions.